Cover Image for A/B Testing Your Dating Profile: The 2026 Data-Driven Guide to More Matches

 Keep your photos constant for this test.
 Run each bio for a week and see which one gets more matches.

 Test A is direct and easy to scan.
 Test B is more engaging and includes a call-to-action ("recommendations welcome"), which can prompt more conversations.
 Only testing will tell you what works for your audience.
-For more ideas, check out some of the best Tinder bios for guys we've analyzed.
+For more ideas, check out some of the best Tinder bios for guys we have analyzed.

 Testing Hinge Prompts: Funny & Witty vs. Serious & Sincere